MaVeN-13TTN/alx-backend-storage/0x02-redis_basic/README.md

 # 0x02.
 Redis basic

 This project demonstrates basic Redis operations using Python.
-It includes implementing a Cache class that stores data in Redis with randomly generated keys, retrieves it with optional type conversion, tracks method call counts, maintains call history using decorators, and provides replay functionality to display function call history.
+It includes implementing a Cache class that stores data in Redis with randomly generated keys, retrieves it with optional type conversion, tracks method call counts, maintains call history using decorators, provides replay functionality to display function call history, and implements an expiring web cache with request tracking.

 ## Learning Objectives